fathertime100/apollo-coin/README.md

 # Apollon Coin (XAP) Step-by-Step Installation Tutorial
 This guide will help you quickly and easily install an [Apollon Masternode](http://apolloncoin.io/) on a Linux server running Ubuntu 16.04 and it will help you set up your wallet with the coins to support the masternode.
 Use this guide at your own risk.
 ***
 This guide assumes some basic knowledge of Linux and Cryptocurrency Exchanges.
 You do not need to be an expert to complete this tutorial.
-If you have any questions, please feel free to reach out to me directly on [Discord](https://discordapp.com/download), my username is fathertime100.
+If you have any questions, please feel free to reach out to me directly on [Discord](https://discordapp.com/download) and I'd be happy to help!
+My username is fathertime100.
 ***
 ## OVERVIEW
 This process will does take some time to complete from start to finish.
 If you are adept at masternode setup it will take you less time, if you are a first-timer, expect to put in a few hours to complete this process.